RAF Northleach

-Royal Air Force Northleach or more simply RAF Northleach is a former Royal Air Force satellite airfield near the Cotswold town of Northleach, Gloucestershire.
+Royal Air Force Northleach or more simply RAF Northleach is a former Royal Air Force Satellite Station near the Cotswold town of Northleach, Gloucestershire.
 Though named after the nearby town the land the airfield occupied was located in the nearby parishes of Hampnett and Turkdean.

 Constructed during 1941 the 200 acre airfield was designated an emergency landing ground until July 1942 when it was assigned to No. 3 Glider Training School RAF from nearby RAF Stoke Orchard which provided basic elementary training for pilots of the Glider Pilot Regiment.